bmatzelle/nini/ReadMe.md

       the compact project file (NiniCompact.csdproj).
 Build the solution in the same way as documented above.

+- MonoDevelop / Xamarin Studio
+  MonoDevelop IDE can also be used to build Nini for Mono on Linux (.NET 2.0 profile and more recent), and it's Windows equivalent Xamarin Studio - to build Nini for .NET (or also Mono).

 - NAnt (http://nant.sourceforge.net)
   In the Source directory there is a Cyrus.build NAnt file.
 Here is how to build for each runtime from the command line: